Azure/draft-classic/docs/getting-started.md

 # Getting Started

-This document shows how to deploy a "Hello World" app with Draft.
+This document shows how to deploy a "Hello World" application with Draft.
 If you haven't done so already, be sure you have Draft installed according to the [Installation Guide][Installation Guide].

 ## Application Setup